This is where you can create and maintain custom fields that are used throughout the system based on your requirements.

 Workamajig provides you with the ability to add customized input and reporting fields to key parts of the system.
 Utilizing this functionality will allow you to more precisely tailor the system to the business needs of your organization and the needs of your client and vendors.

-You are able to create custom fields that will be available in the following areas: Employee, Company, Contact, Project, Campaign, Retainer, Conversation, and Opportunity.
+You can create custom fields that will be available in the following areas: employee, company, contact, project, campaign, retainer, conversation, opportunity and deliverable.

 Plan it out

 In some cases, you can re-purpose an existing field that is not being used instead of creating a new custom field.
 For example, if you want to report on a client's PO number, then we suggest you use the Client project number field that is already available on projects.
 As you can relabel the fields on invoice layouts and reports and use the field as is.

 If you do have many fields you want to add, think of what you want to show and why (as you may not be able to delete the fields later).
 Then explore the options of how the fields are populated and displayed that best suit your needs.

 Plan accordingly, as there are limits on the number of characters that can be used in each of the available fields, this includes spaces.

 Description = 300